 Window heads must be level

 Trim

 Within the Cottage Home product expressive trim is identified as a key architectural element.
-Trim shall be proportioned to the size of the opening with a minimum width of 3 1⁄2 inches.
-Trim shall project a minimum of 1⁄2" past the leading edge of the adjacent siding.
+Trim shall be proportioned to the size of the opening with a minimum width of three and one-half inches.
+Trim shall project a minimum of one-half inch past the leading edge of the adjacent siding.
 Most trim shall be flat.
 Any shapes must have a simple profile.
 Siding must abut trim (trim shall not be installed on top of siding).